 Trew Gear Chariot Bib Primo (bootpacking in mountains)

 Many mid-range and budget ski pants have a 2-layer construction, in addition to most of the insulated models above.
 These are less breathable than 3-layer designs, although they often use thick fabrics that are quite durable.
 We’ve found that 2-layer pants are perfectly suitable for resort use where ventilation and mobility aren't as important, and they make a lot of sense for an insulated design (when an extra liner is required regardless).
-Further, you can save by going this route: for instance, the Columbia Bugaboo Omni-Heat Insulated costs $120, while the cheapest 3-layer pant on this list is $329 (the Outdoor Research Skyward II).
+Further, you can save by going this route: For instance, the Columbia Bugaboo II costs $120, while the cheapest 3-layer design on this list is $399 (the Patagonia SnowDrifter Bibs).

 Ski pants (resort skiing in the Outdoor Research Tungsten)